-- (1) Quality of participation in case discussions (weeks 1-14; 20%) - (2) Learning diary (to be submitted after weeks 4, 8, and 13; 20%) - (3) Group report (20%) - (4) Final exam (week 15; 60%)
+- (1) Quality of participation in case discussions (weeks 1-14; 20%) - (2) Learning diary (to be submitted after weeks 4, 9, and 13; 20%) - (3) Final exam (week 15; 60%)

-Achievement of the five ILOs of this course will be evaluated through the above four elements.
+Achievement of the five ILOs of this course will be evaluated through the above three activities.
 Detailed information on the elaboration and submission of the learning diary will be given during the first week.
 The final exam will be a written examination if six or more students register for this course; otherwise, it will be conducted as an oral exam.

-Course number:(GB)MAN551E
+Course number: (GB)MAN551E

 Name of Course Credit Name of Professor

-Corporate Value Management 2 credits サントスミゲル SANTOS Miguel
+Corporate Value Management 2 credits Pint dos Santos Jose Miguel

-By the end of this course you should be able to:
+By the end of this course, students should be able to:

-- -Acquire and demonstrate a solid understanding of what imparts value to an asset and how the value of any asset can be estimated. - -Apply standard valuation models, including DCF, APV, and real options, in various business contexts. - -Analyze and navigate the decision-making structures and processes of corporations, start-ups, and family businesses through which investment decisions are made, implemented, and reviewed. - -Propose improvements to the organizational decision-making structures and processes of corporations, start-ups, and family businesses to ensure and enhance value creation. - -Demonstrate an understanding of ethical issues that may arise in the investment decision-making process.
+- -Acquire and demonstrate a solid understanding of what imparts value to an asset and how the value of any asset can be estimated. - -Apply standard valuation models, including DCF, APV, and real options, in various business contexts. - -Propose improvements to the organizational decision-making structures and processes of corporations, start-ups, and family businesses to ensure and enhance value creation. - -Demonstrate an understanding of ethical issues that may arise in the investment decision-making process.

-Comprising these five Intended Learning Outcomes, the primary goal of this course is to assist non-financial managers in cultivating an understanding of fundamental aspects related to corporate value creation and management.
-The course aims to enhance their proficiency in utilizing the analytical tools commonly employed in capital budgeting.
-By the course's conclusion, it is anticipated that non-financial managers will not only comprehend and communicate more effectively with financial counterparts but also grasp how their decisions as line managers-whether in production, sales and marketing, procurement, inventory management, etc.-directly influence the overall value of their business.
+These four Intended Learning Outcomes form the foundation of the course, whose primary goal is to help non-financial managers develop an understanding of key aspects of corporate value creation and management.
+The course also seeks to enhance their proficiency in using analytical tools commonly employed in capital budgeting.

+By the end of the course, it is expected that non-financial managers will not only communicate more effectively with their financial counterparts but also understand how their decisions as line managers-whether in production, sales and marketing, procurement, inventory management, or other areas-directly impact the overall value of their business.

-Case discussions will be used throughout this course to link the analytical frameworks of value theory to actual managerial practice.
+Case discussions will be integrated throughout the course to connect the analytical frameworks of value theory with practical managerial applications.

 Presentation of course objectives, learning methods and evaluation scheme.
-What is value?
-How should it be measured?
-How can it be increased?
+Introduction to the concept of value.